Jahnavi1201/Classic-Arcade-Game/README.md

 6.Then,I have defined **Enemy.prototype.update** function for updating the positions of enemies.

-7.Next,I have defined **Player.prototype.handleInput** which handles, in which direction and how much distance the player has to move when a specific key is pressed using "switch case"."Timer" is also handled in this function.
+7.Next,I have defined **Player.prototype.handleInput** which handles, in which direction and how much distance the player has to move when a specific key is pressed using "switch case".

 8.Then, an event listener is added to listen for key presses and send the keys to "Player.handleInput()" method.